canarieids/Zeek-Ubuntu-22.04/README.md

 ### 8.1 Install `AF_Packet` plugin

+AF Packet allows you to control how processor cores are assigned to specific interfaces.
+This allows you to have granular controller on CPU allocation.
+In some environments, certain interfaces could require more CPU resouces.
+Optimizing core allocation can allow you to finely tune your Zeek IDS.

 Ideally, this plugin is installed via the package manager (zkg).

-1. Execute the command:
+1. (Zeek) Execute the command:

 ```
 zkg install zeek/zeek-af_packet-plugin
 ```

-2. Re-Apply permissions for the Zeek user and group
+2. (Root) Re-Apply permissions for the Zeek user and group

 ```
-#chown -R zeek:zeek /opt/zeek
+chown -R zeek:zeek /opt/zeek
 ```
 ```
 setcap cap_net_raw=eip /opt/zeek/bin/zeek && setcap cap_net_raw=eip /opt/zeek/bin/capstats
 ```

 3. Reconfigure`node.cfg` to use AF_PACKET

 With AF Packet now installed, we must reconfigure the node.cfg file to use the AF Packet plugin.
 The following items will need to be defined in the node.cfg file:

 - Define af_packet parameters (interfaces) and dedicate cpu threads to nodes.